 Data can be differently formatted in different versions, as long as the same variables are present in the same order.

 To update a dataset, observations from earlier versions should not be included in the data sent to TIM.
-Any observation (i.e. row with timestamp) to add should however contain the complete data, even if the dataset's data availability means some of the variables to already be present for some of these timestamps in the previous version of the dataset.
+Any observation (i.e. row with timestamp) to add should however contain the complete data, even if the dataset's data availability means some of the variables are already present for some of these timestamps in the previous version of the dataset.
+At least one row of new values should be sent during an update.

 As explained in the section on uploading data, TIM supports uploading data from CSV files as well as from SQL tables.
 Both CSV files and SQL tables are also support for updating datasets.
 Additionally, there are no limitations on switching source type between versions; a dataset that was uploaded as a CSV file may be updated from an SQL table and vice versa.